emard/esp32blesynscan/micropython/README.md

 connection to serial port it probably toggles DTR or does something to serial port which causes ESP32 to restart.
-Read timeout should be long enough for ESP32 to connect to mount WiFi.
+Read timeout should be long enough for ESP32 to boot and connect to mount WiFi.

     Synscan > Settings > Connection Settings > Read Timeout (ms) > 2200 or higher like 3000